Yousousen/bsc_physics_cleaner/README.md

 `models` contains trained models with their `net.pth`, `optimizer.pth`, `scheduler.pth`, `net.pt`, and all other data saved in csv and json files.
 The directories also contain their own local copy of the scripts in which the hyperparameters, subparameters and file output names are set to correspond with the model in question.
 These local scripts provide the models as they were generated for the thesis and are just (outdated) states of the scripts `SRHD_ML.ipynb` (or `SRHD_ML.py`) and  `GRMHD_ML.ipynb` (or `GRMHD_ML.py`) that are found in the `src` directory.

 `src` is the directory in which one can experiment with creating new models.
 It has the the most up-to-date version of the scripts for SRHD and GRMHD.
 The SRHD script is itself an outdated version of the GRMHD script; it can be continued to be used independently from the GRMHD script, but it has more bugs than the GRMHD script.
 A listing of commit messages between the two from the original older repository of the project can be found in `addendum/commit_messages_SRHD_to_GRMHD.txt`.
+The `model` files may also have outdated comments.

 C++ source code files are located in the `cpp` directories.